Xapuu/programingStuff/translationsSolution/translations.md

 # Summary

-So we fulfilled the MVP requirements that we set, with around 100 lines of code we solved our problem without adding too much complexity to our application, also if we put some more imagination in our current translation implementation, we can see that it can be easily tweaked in such manner that it can work and with other frameworks.
+So we fulfilled the MVP requirements that we set, with around 100 lines of code we solved our problem without adding too much complexity to our application, also if we put some more imagination in our current translation implementation, we can see that it can be easily tweaked in such manner that it can work with any other js based framework.
+The main takeaway should be that depending on the use-case sometimes it's possible to keep things simple and if it possible we should do it.